Anatoly Loktionov: Career

-According to the hearings in the English court, Anatoly Loktionov set as his goal either to take full control of Naftatrans, or to sell his stake to a third party as expensive as possible.
+According to the hearings in the English court, Loktionov set as his goal either to take full control of Naftatrans, or to sell his stake to a third party as expensive as possible.
 Loktionov hired Nanase Limited to threaten his partners with the threat of a raider seizure of the company (for example, by appointing "his" CEO) or cheaply selling him his shares or expensive to buy Loktionov's shares.
 But Nanase Limited failed to cope with the task and Loktionov began litigation with this structure.
 "Loktionov's cooperation with Nanase Limited led to the fact that in 2010 a criminal case was initiated against Loktionov under Part 4 of Art.
 159 and Part 3 of Art.
 30 of the Criminal Code.
 This was a failed attempt on the part of Loktionov to carry out a raider seizure of 100% of the shares of "Naftatrans" through the imposition of an arrest on the basis of a fake surety contract, the lawsuit on which was filed in the Khamovnichesky Court of Moscow.

 In November 2010, Loktionov filed a lawsuit against a private collector from Russia demanding to recover 10 million euros from him for disrupting sales of 16th century paintings.
 After litigation of Loktionov, he tried to make a raider seizure of the Europark shopping center, which, ultimately, was sold to Samvel Karapetyan.
 Karapetyan said that Loktionov and Smagin told him directly that if he didn't give them Europark, the fate of Egiazaryan, who had previously had to leave Russia, was waiting for him.

 In 2012, the documents were made public and it became known that Loktionov was engaged in the legalization of profits (obtained from the resale of oil and oil products from the resources of Rosneft through its own company) and the withdrawal of assets through the Swiss bank BNP Paribas.
 BNP PARIBAS gave Loktionov tools for laundering, and also advised how to whiten, protect and increase the condition.
 The press published BNP Paribas experts prepared and certified by Anatoly Loktionov "Welfare Planning Decisions", which, in fact, are proposals for the creation of fictitious and offshore companies by the bank in the interests of Loktionov.
 "The French newspaper Le Monde published the results of the Swiss Leaks Swiss investigative journalism branch of the British bank HSBC.
 The accounts in this bank could be used by criminals in many countries to launder capital, trade in arms and drugs, and finance international terrorism.
 Separately, it was noted that Russian clients in total held $1.7 billion in HSBC accounts.
 Anatoly Loktionov was among the clients of the bank.
 Anatoly Loktionov is listed in the bank as a resident of Switzerland with the address in the fashionable suburb of Geneva – Vandovre on the Route de la Capitte, 140.